Nuvindu/reliance-customer-demos/oracledb-demo/README.md

 ## Use Case 1: Basic Database Access

-This implementation accesses a MySQL database with credentials inserts a new record into a table and then retrieves it.
+This implementation accesses a Oracle database with credentials inserts a new record into a table and then retrieves it.

 ![Database Access](./resources/db_access.png)